 Go to Settings and click into “Heartbeat Control.”

-Under “Control heartbeat locations” you have a couple options:
+Under “Control heartbeat locations” you have a couple of options:

 - Use default